-If you fail a class and your GPA is above the eligibility criteria, there is another way of keeping Pell grant money coming to your account each term.
+If you fail a class on Pell grant and your GPA is above the eligibility criteria, there is another way of keeping grant money coming to your account each term.
 This way is by transferring the credits from that failed class into some other credit-bearing course offered at your school.
 You can also do this with two or more courses if you fail multiple classes after the last warning.

 However, note that while taking this step, your credits should not exceed 12 within an academic year.
 If it does, then use it only for one course; otherwise, you will lose all the funding at once.
 Also, if any particular course has already been attempted more than twice previously either before or during enrollment under Pell grant fund, then that course cannot be transferred and it cannot be counted as a part of the program credits.